DESTINATIONS - TRAVEL DESTINATIONS

-Although not quite as challenging as Michael Palin crossing the Andes by frog, a trip across the continent in a softroader can have its moments, as OTA's Allan Whiting found out.
+Although not quite as challenging as Michael Palin crossing the Andes by frog, a trip across the continent in a softroader can have its moments.

 “Audi wants to run some of its quattro machines from Sydney to Perth the hard way,” announced 4WD Off Road Driver Training’s Phil Poulter.
 “And you and I are going to check out the route for them.”

 So there we were, in Broken Hill, with an Audi Allroad turbo-diesel, automatic-transmission wagon .
 It was bog standard, other than for a roof rack and optional 16-inch aluminium wheels, shod with reinforced 215/65R16 tyres.
 (No temporary spare or run-flat tyre rubbish on this trip!)